Police officer wounded in ambush shooting leaves hospital

 CAMDEN, N.J.
-(AP) - A New Jersey police officer shot along with a colleague in what authorities say was an ambush attack has been released from the hospital.
+(AP) - A second New Jersey police officer shot in what authorities say was an ambush attack has been released from the hospital.

 The two plainclothes Camden County detectives were sitting in their vehicle at a red light in Camden when they were shot Tuesday night.